 Creating a website color scheme is an important and exciting aspect to web design!
 Color is a key component of your business’s branding, and also helps communicate important messaging to users as they interact with your site.
 Because of this, color selection is something that should always be carefully planned and tested.

-How to think about color schemes & your brand
+How to think about color palettes for your website

-Before choosing any colors or schemes, you need to have a deep understanding of your brand and the users interacting with your website.
+Before choosing any color palettes or schemes, you need to have a deep understanding of your brand and the users interacting with your website.

 As designers, we love color.
 Having an infinite color palette and the ability to choose options that represent a brand makes this an exciting part of the web design process.
-The brand you’re designing for should always be the main focus when creating a color scheme.
+The brand you’re designing for should always be the main focus when creating a color theme for your website.

 It may seem obvious, but it’s important to know what you’re starting with in regards to the brand.
 Before getting too far, make sure you know if you’re working with an established brand color scheme or if you’re starting from scratch.
 You’d be surprised how often this can be overlooked in the discovery phase, so it’s definitely something to confirm with your client.